basho/basho_docs/content/riak/ts/1.5.0/using/riakshell.md

 comments (single- or multi-line comments using `/*` and `*/`) are supported.

-Introduced with TS 1.5.0, there is a compatibility bug with the SQL
-specification: nested bracketed comments are not properly supported, so the comment will terminate at the first `*/` sequence.
+As of TS 1.5.0 (the first release to support comments), there is a compatibility bug with the SQL specification: nested bracketed comments are not properly supported, so the comment will terminate at the first `*/` sequence.

 ### Logging